irfanshehzadsandhu/logseq/pages/Snapdebt MYSQL CPU 100% Usage Issue Tracking.md

 	- ClientPhoneNumberRepository -> No complex query
 	- ClientRepository
 		- fetchAllClientsForAgency -> Needs optimization.
 Also I am using this query for dropdown which is making a lot of requests
+			- Main issue is in ClientFilter component on frontend
 		- fetchAllClientsForAgencyUserWithoutPagination -> Needs optimization , should include address in query instead of calling database in a separate query.
 Also check how many times this api is called.
 		- fetchAllClientsForAgencyUser -> Needs optimization ,should include address in query instead of calling database in a separate query.
 Also check how many times this api is called.
 		- fetchById -> Needs optimization, making database calls in PaymentDao.agencyOwesClient(), AgencyClientPaymentDao.agencyPaidPaymentsToClient(), AgencyClientPaymentDao.clientPaidPaymentsToAgency().
 Also check how many times this api is called from frontend